About 26TEN Communities: Local literacy for work and life

 The community will involve a number of local leaders who have the passion, time and influence to motivate others to take part.
 There will be a lead organisation in each community that hosts the 26TEN Community Coordinator.
 The Coordinator’s role will be to support local leaders.
 They will also join with other local projects and activities, to ensure individuals involved are getting the literacy support they need.

-Communities will be funded under a long-term commissioning model under a deed of grant.
+Communities are funded under a long-term commissioning model under a deed of grant.
 This gives each community ownership of its contribution to our shared 26TEN goals.
-The community will follow 26TEN’s approach of collective action where services, businesses, government agencies, community groups and individuals work together to build literacy and numeracy skills.
+They then follow 26TEN’s approach of collective action where services, businesses, government agencies, community groups and individuals work together to build literacy and numeracy skills.